clearlinux/clear-linux-documentation/README.rst

 .. todo add comment re not using standards here.

 `Clear Linux\* OS documentation`_ is written using `reStructuredText`_ and built using `Sphinx`_.
-Documentation may be built locally for development and testing purposes by following the instructions in this README.
+Follow the instructions in this README to build the documentation locally for development and testing.

 Please make yourself familiar with our `contribution guidelines`_ before submitting a contribution.